 Our species has come a long way since our days as itinerant, technology-free, cave-dwelling hunter-gatherers.
 It’s hard to imagine, however, that our souls, sinews, and most of the rest of us aren’t crying out for a return to the old-school way of things and none too endeared with all the downsides to living in man-made boxes and vestibules…

-They object, most probably, to the ubiquitous presence of fluorescent lights and computer screens, which can lead to migraines, mercury poisoning, back problems, and nearsightedness, amongst other ailments.
+They object, most probably, to the ubiquitous presence of fluorescent lights and computer screens, which can lead to migraines, mercury poisoning, back problems, and nearsightedness, amongst other serious ailments.

 We’d bet they’re also not great fans of the more sedentary lifestyle life indoors entails, which has been shown to increase our chances of memory loss, psychological problems, diabetes, cancer, and erectile dysfunction, to name just a few of the grimmer eventualities.